Systemism

 Moving between the two levels — micro and macro — is characteristic of:

-- Synthesis: creating macro-level effects or outcomes through manipulation of micro-level components
+- Synthesis: creating macro-level effects through manipulation of micro-level components

-It is possible to restrict an investigation to a single level, as shown in cases of
+It is possible to restrict ourselves to a single level, which may result in the formation of a narrow worldview:

 - Micro-reduction: "there is no society, only individuals"